Ahuaaondofa/Portfolio/README.md

 Household surveys and focus group discussions on project outcomes.
 Observation and documentation of distributions, trainings, and community events.
 Data collection and analysis on project indicators, including participant numbers and service delivery.
 Market assessments and price monitoring.
 Engagement with community leaders and local authorities to gather feedback on implementation.

 *Problem-Solving:*
 Identifying and resolving data discrepancies that affect reporting and decisions.
 Planning around logistical and security constraints that affect fieldwork.
 Addressing community concerns or misconceptions about project activities.
-Troubleshooting data collection tools to keep data transmission running smoothly.
+Troubleshoot data collection tools to keep data transmission running smoothly.
 Managing expectations across donors, government officials, and community stakeholders.

 ---